JSMitra/ForYourKeysOnly/README.md

 ### Course: MSc in Artificial Intelligence & Machine Learning

 ### Researched and Executed as a part of Thesis work at Liverpool John Moores University (LJMU).
-### Its for your keys only i.e., to protect your AES Keys from sharing on the network but yet enabling Clients and Server to interact using shared ANN Models.

-## ForYourKeysOnly or FYKO is a Project that makes use of ANNs for Generation of AES Keys which inturn can be used to encrypt data.
-ANNs bring the advantages of generating chaotic outputs which are sensitive to varying inputs.
-Exploiting this behavior, AES Keys are generated using deterministic inputs to the ANN.
-A Client and a Server can share a common ANN Model for secure communication.
-The Client can make a request to securely obtain an ANN Model from the Server which has a unique ID (ANN ID).
-The Client can then feed deterministic inputs into the ANN Model to obtain a random AES Key and can encrypt request data using that AES Key.
-The Client just has to share the deterministic inputs, ANN ID and the encrypted data with the Server.
-The Server, using the ANN ID can fetch the ANN Model from storage, re-play the deterministic inputs on the ANN to obtain the same AES Key that the Client had produced at its end and decrypt Client's request data.

-In the whole design, sharing of AES Keys over the network is prevented.
-The only important requirement would be to trasmit the ANN Model itself securely from the Server to the Client.
-Using standard native Clients based on Java or Python Runtime, it is easy to produce RSA Keypairs at the Client side and share the RSA Public Key with the Server to encrypt the ANN Model.
-For Javascript based Clients running on browser, this approach may not work and secure delivery of ANN Model solely depends SSL/TLS communication using HTTPS.
-HTTPS based Application Server is not covered as a part of this project as its a widely available piece of knowledge and production Servers are all deployed on HTTPS itself for the Clients to communicate securely.
-This project mainly deals with Application level security of protecting Client data reaching its Server.

-This project depicts the Proof of Concept(POC) of usability of ANNs for the desired job of AES Key production.
-It also depicts three different Clients
-(Python, Java and Javascript) to show how they can interact with a Python based Flask Application Server which can serve ANN Models securely and also take encrypted requests from the client and decrypt them.

 Following are the important Sub-Projects: